Why Is the User Experience So Important When Implementing a Learning Management System?

 Your organisation’s bottom line

-A favourable (or even excellent) user experience with an LMS directly translates to better ROI.
+A favourable (or even excellent) user experience with an LMS directly translates to better return on investment (ROI).
 Intuitive UX is just the overarching indicator of effective online training and a streamlined learning and development process.
 Where there’s high satisfaction, there’s also smarter resource allocation in future because there’s no need to implement a new system, spend time and money readjusting an average initiative, and you’re actually aware of the areas that need that investment.

 Why UX really matters for your ROI